Infection in childcare: Prevention

 Infection happens because of individuals bringing infections into a childcare environment and spreading infectious agents within that environment, which children then contact and become at risk for infection.
 Increased risk of infection is related to practices of those in the childcare environment, and infection risk can be reduced by taking precautions.
 Practices which reduce the likelihood of spreading infection include encouraging hand washing in all present, providing facial tissue to cover sneezes, doing food preparation in a place separate from other activity, cleaning and using a disinfectant on surfaces people touch, and among groups using diapers, having good practices to change and dispose of diapers while cleaning children and the changing area.

 There are some alternetives to prevent diseases through physical contact with objects.
-Most of the objects in child center like toys, chairs, tables, and everything that can be touch by anyone can be what causes infections or a disease.
-There is some disinfectant that has studies report of their effectiveness against "Salmonella Typhimurium" and "Staphylococcus aureus" on a chair and a toy.
-They can be used to prevent these infections.
-First, we have Clorox Anywhere (CA) that has achieved the greatest results of reducing "Staphylococcus aureus" and "Salmonella Typhimurium".
-Clorox Green Works (GCW) is the second to show reduction but not more than Clorox Anywhere.
-The one that has shown less reduction but still shows effectiveness is CITRUS Farm Edition (CFE).
+Most high use objects and surfaces in a child center like toys, chairs, and changing tables can spread infections or a disease.
+Disinfecting or sanitizing surfaces can prevent "Salmonella Typhimurium" and "Staphylococcus aureus" that commonly cause infections.